membraneframework/membrane_demo/webrtc_simple/README.md

-# Membrane Demo - WebRTC Singaling Server
+# Membrane Demo - WebRTC Signaling Server

-Simple example of signaling server based on `Membrane.WebRTC.Server`.
+A simple example of a signaling server based on `Membrane.WebRTC.Server`.

 ## Prerequisites and running the demo